ngpal/mangolang/docs/devjournal.md

   - [x] rearrange ordering

 - [ ] Proper interrupts for printing and controlling the cursor
-  - [ ] hook up to a terminal?
+  - [ ] reserve a tiny space in memory for communicating with the terminal.
-- [ ] bigger screen?
-- [ ] immediate values in the instructions
+- [ ] immediate values in the instructions?

 - [ ] allow multiple files
+  - [ ] some level of label obfuscation for handling namespace collisions on the assembler level
-  - [ ] enforce main function on a assembler level not compiler level
+  - [ ] enforce main function on the assembler level not codegen level
   - [ ] allow only function headers to pass through for functions implemented in assembly
     - [ ] new syntax for letting a function pass through the undefined functions check
   - [ ] new syntax for imports
 - [ ] stack balancing
   - [ ] assigning to `_` discards the value
   - [ ] statements that have `eval_type != Unit` can be considered the same as `var _ = stmt;`